bytebrainai/bytebrain/README.md

    change [here](https://github.com/langchain-ai/langchain/pull/14174).
 2. Currently, some tables in this module are stored in a separate database, which is not ideal.
 We need to integrate these tables in one database.
-3.T  he customization of chatbot's prompt template not completed yet and needs more work.
+3. The customization of chatbot's prompt template not completed yet and needs more work.

 ### ByteBrain Dashboard